codemismatch/rubylearning/content/pages/tutorials/ruby-ri-tool.md

     url: /tutorials/methods-and-blocks/
 ---

-> Adapted from Satish Talim’s primer on `ri` and `RDoc`.
+> Adapted from Satish Talim's primer on `ri` and `RDoc`.

-Fast internet isn’t always available.
+Fast internet isn't always available.
 Ruby ships documentation tools so you can stay productive offline:

 - `ri` (Ruby Index) lets you look up classes, modules, and methods from the command line.
 - `RDoc` extracts documentation comments from Ruby/C source files and formats them as HTML, Markdown, or `ri` data.